CactuseSecurity/firewall-orchestrator/documentation/installer/server-install.md

 ```
 Enter sudo password when prompted "BECOME or SUDO password:"

-That's it firewall-orchestrator is ready for usage.
+That's it. firewall-orchestrator is ready for usage.
 You will find the randomly generated login credentials printed out at the very end of the installation:
 ```
 ...
 TASK [display secrets for this installation] ***********************************